Looking for a place to rent for yourself or with your friends and family may be one of the toughest things in Australia right now.

-Find out what kind the property has and if they have policies and/restrictions about your choice.
+Find out what kind the property has and if they have policies and/restrictions on your choice.

-If you are a clean person and you like thing to be in a certain way, then, be very particular of this.
+If you are keen to cleanliness and you like things to be in a certain way, then, be very particular of this.
 Most places would be as is upon viewing and if you want it cleaner before you move in, let the agent know.